Blood Song

-Blood Song (also known as Dream Slayer) is a 1982 American independent slasher film directed Alan J. Levi, produced by Frank Avianca and Lenny Montana, and starring Frankie Avalon and Donna Wilkes.
+Blood Song (also known as Dream Slayer) is a 1982 American slasher film directed Alan J. Levi, produced by Frank Avianca and Lenny Montana, and starring Frankie Avalon and Donna Wilkes.
 It follows a crippled young woman in a coastal Oregon town who is stalked by a hatchet-wielding psychopath from whom she once received a blood transfusion.
+The movie is notable for a different style of performance from Avalon.

 Based on a short story by Joseph Shink, Blood Song was adapted by Shink along with producers Avianca and Montana.
 The film was shot in the fall of 1980 in Coos Bay and Coquille, Oregon.
 While not prosecuted for obscenity, the film was seized and confiscated in the United Kingdom under Section 3 of the Obscene Publications Act 1959 during the "video nasty" panic.

 Plot

 In 1955 in Portland, Oregon, a businessman finds his wife in bed with another man, and commits a double murder-suicide.
 His young son, Paul, witnesses the three deaths, and is traumatized.
 Twenty-five years later, in 1980, Paul is incarcerated at a psychiatric institution near Stanford Bay, a small town on the Oregon Coast.
 One day, Paul manages to murder an orderly, and subsequently retrieves a beloved wooden flute given to him by his father before escaping the institution.

 Meanwhile, Stanford Bay teenager Marion is struggling to adjust to her disability: She survived a car accident several years prior—caused by her drunken father, Frank—which left her unable to walk without the help of a leg brace.
 Marion's home life is troubled, with her father being verbally abusive to her and her mother, Bea.
 She dreams of leaving Stanford Bay once her fisherman boyfriend, Joey, obtains a job in Portland.

 Paul manages to hitch a ride with a truck driver.
 When the driver becomes annoyed by Paul's flute-playing, Paul bludgeons him in the head with a hatchet, killing him, before stealing his vehicle.
 He subsequently picks up a female hitchhiker, who he brings to a local motel in Stanford Bay.
 The two begin to engage in sex, but Paul strangles her to death after he fails to charm her with his flute-playing, and proceeds to dismember her body.
 Marion is concurrently plagued by bizarre dreams and visions of the murders, which she comes to discover are in fact premonitions.
 While in the hospital after her accident, she had received a blood transfusion from Paul, which has given her extrasensory perception of Paul's actions in the present.